gfurtadoalmeida/study-assembly-x64/notes.md

 ### Endianness [:link:](https://en.wikipedia.org/wiki/Endianness)

-How the bytes of a multi-byte value is represented in memory.
+How the bytes of a multi-byte value are represented in memory.

 * Big-endian: the most significant byte first and the least significant byte last.
 * Little-endian: the least significant byte first and the most significant byte last